p1peli/p1peli/README.md

+## 👨‍💻 whoami
 Hi there 👋 welcome to my GitHub!
-I'm a student interested in cybersecurity and network engineering, I also enjoy machine learning, especially clustering algorithms.
+I'm a student interested in cybersecurity and network engineering.
+I also enjoy machine learning - especially clustering algorithms - and adding new stuff to my homelab.

 ---

 <!---